What We Fund

 Contact Lori Wishne, Director of Planned Giving & Endowments, to learn more about setting up your Donor Advised Fund.

 A Supporting Foundation is an independent tax-exempt entity with its own identity and corporate structure.
-It is governed and operated by its own Board of Trustees and qualifies as a public charity, and therefore, a tax-exempt entity, because of its affiliation with Jewish Federation of St. Louis.
+It is governed and operated by its own Board of Trustees and qualifies as a public charity, and therefore, a tax-exempt entity, because of its affiliation with the Jewish Federation of St. Louis.

 NOTE: All names are in alphabetical order by last name.